harrietdarley/harrietdarley/README.md

   - Playing on 'easy' mode means one has more time (one minute) to answer the question.
   - Playing on 'hard' mode means one has less time (30 seconds) to answer the question.
 - Be able to return home and stop the game.
-- Be able to pause and play the game.
 - Have four options to pick from.
 - After choosing an answer, be told which answer is correct by the answer turning green & be told which answer is incorrect by the answer turning red.
 - Move onto the next question if I can't answer.